usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-software.rst

 The following is a list of supported file formats:

 * Linux only, note by default .rpm and .deb files will be installed at generation.
-This can be modified when you upload the files (see procedure below:
+This can be modified when you upload the files (see procedure below):

     - .rpm ("rpm i" will be executed)
     - .deb ("dpkg -i" will be executed)